 Our current market, as we enter 2021 is active, with many appointments being made to show properties, many North Americans for the most part, looking in person and via online technology.
 We as agents wearing masks and showing properties via face time or online zoom.
 In March when we were just going into lockdown, homes under 500k on the south shore became high in demand.
 All under 500k sold by May 2020.

-Condos continue to be the most popular with the average price inching up slowly.
+Condos continue to most popular with the average price inching up slowly.

 Buyers are learning that condos do not always offer a great view of the ocean from the unit itself, but they are in areas they like to walk, and the owner depends on satisfying his desire to see the ocean, from the roof top.
 The roof tops of the new buildings are elaborate combinations of infinity pool, jacuzzi, gym, barbecue area, lounge areas.